EddyLuten/mkdocs-alias-plugin/README.md

 **Features and Bug Fixes:**

 - Added the ability to use alias style links to anchors withing the current page, e.g.: `[[#my-anchor]]`
+- Adds support for page icons in link aliases, thank you @joapuiib for your [contribution](https://github.com/EddyLuten/mkdocs-alias-plugin/pull/15)!

 ## 0.8.1